Nosso Lar 2: Os Mensageiros: Production

-On August 7, 2015, the Brazilian Spiritualist Federation (FEB) first announced the sequel to the highly successful film Astral City: A Spiritual Journey (2010), entitled Nosso Lar 2: Os Mensageiros, and that, just like on the first movive, it would be directed by Wagner de Assis.
+On August 7, 2015, the Brazilian Spiritist Federation (FEB) first announced the sequel to the highly successful film Astral City: A Spiritual Journey (2010), entitled Nosso Lar 2: Os Mensageiros, and that, just like the first movie, it would be directed by Wagner de Assis.
 In 2017, the film entered pre-production phase, raising funds for its production.
 On August 24, 2018, FEB reported that the film was scheduled to be released in early 2019.

 On April 18, 2022, it was revealed that actor Edson Celulari would join the production, and the cast met in Rio de Janeiro for a workshop on Spiritism, the Brazilian Spiritist Federation, Chico Xavier, and André Luiz, with focus on the book The Messengers (1944).
-On the same day, it was announced that filming will begin the following week, in the city of Rio de Janeiro, and that the movie will premiere in 2023.
+On the same day, it was announced that filming would begin the following week in the city of Rio de Janeiro, and that the movie would premiere on January 25, 2024.